 To all of my clients, new Sibe owners as well as veteran Sibe owners, I recommend taking basic then advanced puppy classes.
 Obedience classes are more for the human than the puppy.
 The instructors will teach you how to interact with your puppy and he/she with you on a positive note and also teach you how to be ‘Alpha’.
 With this breed you MUST be ‘Alpha’ and you must always be in charge.
 No exceptions!

 How long do you keep your puppies before they go to their new “Forever Homes”?

 I keep the pups until they are 7 weeks old.

 This way all their preliminary shots are current and they have had ample time to be socialized.

-We understand getting fencing in and other things may hold you off a couple of days/weeks.
+I understand getting fencing in and other things may hold you off a couple of days/weeks.